 10. Gas rewards credit cards

-Finally, a way to benefit from having to put gasoline in your vehicle.
-Gas rewards cards give you rebates, points or cash back just for filling up your car.
+We know you're spending a lot of money on gas these days.
+And now there's a way to benefit from having to spend as much as you do.
+Gas rewards credit cards give you rebates, points or cash back just for filling up your car.
 And you can earn rewards not only on fuel but also on your other everyday purchases.

 Gas cards keep more money in your wallet as you keep your tank filled.
 These cards are perfect for commuters or anyone who spends a lot of time behind the wheel.